 If you don’t mind bolstering your website with other WordPress security plugins, BBQ is well worth using.
 It’s a fully-featured firewall with some of the most advanced traffic filtering we have seen.

-There is a free version of Block Bad Queries and four premium plans starting at $20 up to $180 for 1 to unlimited websites.
+There is a free version of Block Bad Queries and four premium plans starting at $25 up to $280 for 1 to 300 websites.

 Google Authenticator adds two-factor authentication to your website.
 Two-factor authentication, 2FA, is a powerful security feature that protects logins into your site.
 Despite the name, it isn’t developed by Google but by MiniOrange.